Applied/Industrial HVAC

 CAS Chillers - Centrifugal for Applied/Industrial or Engineered applications

 Centrifugal chillers represent a significant HVAC investment for the building owner, and each type of machine requires specific operating, servicing, and maintenance practices to protect the investment.
-This course is intended for service technicians and operators of Carrier 19 series centrifugal chillers.
-The course covers fundamental principles of centrifugal chillers with in-depth coverage of the operation and service techniques associated with most Carrier centrifugal chillers produced over the last 30 years.
-Carrier chiller models covered include 19D low-pressure chillers and 19E, F, 19XL, XR and 19XRV high-pressure chillers.
+This course is intended for HVAC Mechanics & Service Engineers of Carrier 19-series centrifugal chillers.
+The course covers the fundamental principles of centrifugal chillers with in-depth coverage of the operation and service techniques associated with most Carrier centrifugal chillers produced over the last 30 years.
+Carrier chiller models covered include 19D low-pressure chillers and 19E, F, 19XL, XR, and 19XRV high-pressure chillers.
 Participants learn how to operate, maintain, troubleshoot, and service both the low- and high-pressure machines (including PIC controls).
 Studies include centrifugal refrigeration cycles, compressor theory, lubrication cycles, purge operation, refrigerants, heat exchangers, and heat transfer.
 The course also covers troubleshooting techniques and equipment needed to record and analyze machine temperatures and pressures; performance using heat exchanger approaches; waterside flow rate analysis; maintenance requirements; and logging machine data.
 This course is classroom instruction and includes numerous exercises using the classroom information to analyze performance.
-Successful completion of this course is required in order to attend the SER 130 Centrifugal Disassembly and Reassembly course.
-This course is for HVAC technicians with a minimum of one year of field experience or a graduate of an HVAC training program.
+Successful completion of this course is required to attend the SER 130 Centrifugal Disassembly and Reassembly course.
+This course is for HVAC Mechanics & Service Engineers with a minimum of one year of field experience or a graduate of an HVAC training program.
 Students are expected to have basic math skills and a basic understanding of HVAC tools (gages and digital thermometers) and troubleshooting equipment.

 Carrier Screw & Scroll/23XRV Chiller Fundamentals